US allows extra COVID vaccine doses for some. Now what?

 “We believe sooner or later you will need a booster for durability of protection” — but not yet, Dr. Anthony Fauci, the government’s top infectious diseases expert, told reporters this week.

-The CDC is closely monitoring rates of COVID-19 hospitalizations and deaths, as well as long-running studies of how often vaccinated health workers experience so-called “breakthrough infections” especially with the extra-contagious delta variant.
+The CDC is closely monitoring rates of COVID-19 hospitalizations and deaths, as well as long-running studies of how often vaccinated health workers experience breakthrough infections, especially with the contagious delta variant.
 That evidence will drive any decision.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.